-2.1 Classic Datacenter
+A. Classic Datacenter

 In the classic datacenter model from which the idea of cloud computing stems from, a gigantic datacenter consists of numerous clusters of hosts that constitute a powerful computing and/or storage capacity.
 Each host on the cloud may be further divided into multiple virtual machines to provide application isolation and improve resource efficiency.
-In the following subsection, we draw the differences between a Distributed datacenter and P2P-cloud.
+In this section, we draw the differences between a distributed datacenter and P2P-cloud.